Y7K4/y7k4.github.io/_posts/2020-10-07-publicly_hide_magic_strings_1.md

 <textarea id="KQ" placeholder="KQ" readonly></textarea>
 <textarea id="KA" placeholder="KA" readonly></textarea>

-Finally input your $Q$ or any of the following to test.
-Only the encrypted pairs of $(KQ, KA)$ are used in code.
+Finally input your `Q` or any of the following to test.
+Only the encrypted pairs of `(KQ, KA)` are used in code.

 * `Y7K4`
 * `Meow?`